Raforawesome/tsuki/README.md

 ## How does it work?
 Tsuki's CLI is made in Rust and uses calls to Rust code for most of its internal functions.
-When called on a file, it first creates its module files if they don't already exist.
+When called on a file, it first creates its module files if they don't exist.
 It then reads in the source of the file it was called on, creates a new Lua environment with Tsuki's internal functions loaded in, and then executes the Lua file with an updated `package.path` to include Tsuki's Lua libraries (which also include luals annotations).